 I then decided to exit the park and took two lovely photos of Our Lady!

-Then after that I went into The Junction Bar & Bistro for some lunch!
+Then after that I went for some lunch!

-I then walked into the bar and ordered their leek and potato soup and a slice of homemade brown bread!
+I ordered leek and potato soup and a slice of homemade brown bread!

 I think that soup is much nicer and healthier when it is seasoned with herbs like basil,parsley and watercress,and with spices such as pepper and chilli rather than loaded with salt which is very bad for people as it causes high blood pressure!